Alinur1/LocalPDF_Studio/README.md

 **LocalPDF Studio exists because your files should never have to leave your machine.**

 We're not a company.
 We're not monetizing anything.
-We're two students building for the community because we believe this tool should exist — and that privacy shouldn't be a premium feature.
+We're just building for the community because we believe this tool should exist — and that privacy shouldn't be a premium feature.

 ---